huggingface/datasets/docs/source/package_reference/logging_methods.rst

 Logging methods
 ----------------------------------------------------

-`datasets` tries to be very transparent and explicit about its inner working, but this can be quite verbose at some times.
+`datasets` tries to be very transparent and explicit about its inner working, but this can be quite verbose at times.

-A series of logging methods let you easily adjust the level of logging of the whole library.
+A series of logging methods let you easily adjust the level of verbosity of the whole library.

 Currently the default verbosity of the library is ``WARNING``.